 The value of a tender determines the rules in place for how the notice must be advertised.

-High-Value Tenders, also known as Above Threshold Tenders, are those which have a value above the EU public procurement threshold, and must be advertised in the OJEU to encourage competition from other EU countries.
-From 1 January 2021, the rule will be changing and these notices will instead be posted to the new government portal ‘Find a Tender’.
-More information is still to be announced, but you can find out more in our article Brexit and Public Procurement.
+High-Value Tenders, also known as Above Threshold Tenders, are those which have a value above the UK public procurement thresholds, and must be to the new government portal ‘Find a Tender’.

-Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the EU threshold and are advertised within the UK.
+Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the UK public procurement thresholds.
 These contracts are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
 The procedures for low-value notices are simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
 For more information, read our article ‘Why we love low-value tenders’.

-For details on the current public procurement thresholds, please see ‘New Public Procurement thresholds 2020/2021’.
+For details on the current public procurement thresholds, please see ‘UK public procurement thresholds‘

 Public Procurement Procedures